 Some say the tradition of eating black-eyed peas dates back to the Civil War.
 Northern troops considered the peas to be suitable only for animals, so they were one of the few edible things left behind by raiding soldiers.
 The black-eyed peas that were “lucky” enough to be left behind would make their way to Southern tables, especially the tables of Southern slaves who celebrated emancipation as ordered by President Abraham Lincoln on New Year’s Day, January 1, 1863.
 After the war, peas were always eaten on the first day of January.

-Today, the tradition of eating black-eyed peas for the New Year has evolved, as many traditions do, into a number of variations – but most hold the theme of luck and prosperity that harkens back to the Civil War days when people felt lucky to have black-eyed peas to eat and help them survive through the winter.
+Today, the tradition of eating black-eyed peas for the New Year has evolved, as many traditions do, into a number of variations – but most hold the theme of luck and prosperity that harkens back to the Civil War days when people felt lucky to have black-eyed peas to eat and help them survive the cold, harsh winter months.
 Some of these variations include:

 - Cornbread, often served with black-eyed peas and greens, represents gold.